IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![Find data to load](../.gitbook/assets/images/db2/db2-3-csv-find.png)

 On the next panel we configure where the data will go in the database.
 We'll use the *DASH100239* schema, and opt to create a new table.
 Call it `BILLING`, and click *Next*.
+Note that your schema will look like *DASHXXXX* where *XXXX* is a randomly generated number.

 ![Select a table name](../.gitbook/assets/images/db2/db2-4-csv-config.png)